-Each higher education institution must have robust systems for managing and controlling its finances, and must send its audited accounts to us annually.
+Each university must have robust systems for managing and controlling its finances, and must send its audited accounts to us annually.
 The accounts should be prepared in accordance with the Statement of Recommended Practice: Accounting for Further and Higher Education (SORP).

-In addition, we issue an Annual Accounts Direction detailing any additional information we want institutions to disclose in their accounts.
+In addition, we issue an Annual Accounts Direction detailing any additional information we want universities to disclose in their accounts.

 We publish information on the financial position of the sector each year, as shown by the latest audited financial statements.

-We monitor the financial health of HE institutions in order to ensure that public funds and publicly funded assets are not being put at risk.
-We do this in part through our review of the annual accounts, but we also require institutions to submit five-year financial forecasts to us.
-The detailed requirements are set out in our annual request for Strategic planning information, forecasts and Annual Monitoring statements.
+We monitor the financial health of universities in order to ensure that public funds and publicly funded assets are not being put at risk.
+We do this in part through our review of the annual accounts, but we also require universities to submit five-year financial forecasts to us.
+The detailed requirements are set out in our annual request for forecasts 2017.

-As part of out Strategic Engagement arrangements, we will be undertaking regular Institutional Risk Reviews of each HE institution in Wales.
+As part of out Strategic Engagement arrangements, we undertake regular Institutional Risk Reviews of each university in Wales.
 These combine financial health assessments with a range of other key risk areas.

 The UK HE funding bodies have introduced arrangements to monitor and evaluate the sustainability of the UK research base.
 These measures are designed to provide assurance that the increasing level of investment in research is achieving the key objective of contributing to the sustainability of research institutions UK-wide.

-In addition, there is a growing requirement for assurance on the wider financial sustainability of HE institutions, and a number of metrics and key performance indicators have been introduced in the past few years to monitor and evaluate the past performance and future sustainability of Welsh HE institutions.
+In addition, there is a growing requirement for assurance on the wider financial sustainability of universities, and a number of metrics and key performance indicators have been introduced in the past few years to monitor and evaluate the past performance and future sustainability of Welsh universities.